OpenMOSE/RWKV-LM-RLHF/README.md

    - Updates to large weight matrices are approximated by products of low-rank matrices.
 - **Quantization**:
    - FP8: Fastest.
 Native matmul.
 Only works with NVIDIA H100, RTX4090.
+   - FP6: by TorchAO Matmul slightly faster than bitsandbytes
+   - FP5: coming
    - Int8: 8-bit quantization with Bitsandbytes.
 16-bit Matmul
    - NF4: 4-bit quantization with Bitsandbytes.
 16-bit Matmul